NWChemEx/PluginPlay/docs/source/tutorials/modules/basics.rst

 .. note::

-   Declaring a module is not required if the module is written and accessed only in Python.
+   Declaring a module is not required if the module is written in Python.

 Defining the Module
 ===================